The facts behind the government shutdown debate over health care and immigrants in the U.S. illegally

 While people who are in the U.S. illegally are not covered by federal Medicaid, the program may reimburse hospitals providing emergency care to immigrants who lack legal status.
 Emergency funding for noncitizens constitutes less than 1% of total spending for the program, according to an analysis by KFF.
 The One Big Beautiful Bill Act lowered the amount hospitals can receive for these ER visits, which the Democrats' government funding plan would reverse.

-Democratic leaders have denied that they're seeking to fund healthcare for immigrants living in the U.S. illegally.
-Most Democrats' position is that they will not vote for a short-term funding extension that would allow the government to reopen unless Republicans extend Affordable Care Act tax credits that have helped millions of Americans lower their health insurance costs.
+Democratic leaders have denied that they're seeking to fund health care for immigrants living in the U.S. illegally.
+The position of most Democrats is that they will not vote for a short-term funding extension that would allow the government to reopen unless Republicans extend Affordable Care Act tax credits that have helped millions of Americans lower their health insurance costs.

-According to analysis by non-partisan health care researchers at KFF, more than a dozen states comprehensively cover care for low-income children who lack a legal immigration status using state funds.
+According to an analysis by nonpartisan health care researchers at KFF, more than a dozen states comprehensively cover care for low-income children who lack a legal immigration status using state funds.
 Some states, including California, provide some form of coverage to adults living in the country without authorization.

 Republicans previously attempted to penalize these states in Mr. Trump's budget bill, but that provision did not make it into the final legislation.